-The Celtic language of Gaelic is still spoken by some Scots
+The Celtic language of Gaelic is still spoken by some and more than 150 languages in Scotland

-LOCH NESS, famous for its alleged monster Nessie, is 56.4 kms2 in area and at its deepest it is 227 metres – deep enough to be a comfortable home for any monster.
+LOCH NESS.
+Famous for its alleged monster Nessie, at its deepest 227 metres.
+Deep enough to be a comfortable home for any monster.
 Unst in the Shetlands is the most northerly populated island in the British Isles.
 It is 120 km2 in area with a population of 632.
 The Muckle Flugga Lighthouse at the far north of Unst is just 300km from western Norway.

 The highest mountain in Scotland is Ben Nevis (1,345 metres).
 It is the highest in the UK.